 Some medicines can help with pain and straining during bowel movements.
 Your doctor may recommend medicine to improve your stool, such as:

 - Methylcellulose (Citrucel)

-- Eat a healthy diet that is high in fiber.
+- Eating a healthy diet with enough fiber.

-- To train your bowels, create a routine.
-For example, try to go to the bathroom after lunch each day.
+- Creating a routine for your bowel movements (for example, try to go to the bathroom after lunch each day).